 Problem

 Technical documentation is often dense, jargon-heavy, and difficult to scan.
-When readers encounter “walls of text” without visual relief, they tend to skim over important details or miss critical safety warnings entirely.
-Dense formatting increases cognitive friction and leads to user frustration and potential errors.
+When readers encounter “walls of text” without visual relief, they skim over important details.
+Dense formatting increases cognitive friction, leading to user frustration and potential errors.

 Why it matters

-Readability is not just an aesthetic choice—it is a functional requirement.
-If a developer misses a warning because it was buried in a long paragraph, the consequences can be severe.
-A clear information hierarchy ensures that users can find the information they need quickly, understand it accurately, and act upon it safely.
+Readability is a functional requirement.
+If a developer misses a warning buried in a long paragraph, the consequences can be severe.
+A clear information hierarchy ensures users find information quickly, understand it accurately, and act safely.

 Approach

-Establish a predictable visual rhythm by breaking up long sections of text and using Thematic Containers to highlight critical information.
-By utilizing docmd’s built-in structural tools, you can create a hierarchy that guides the reader’s eye naturally toward the most important parts of the page.
+Establish a predictable visual rhythm by breaking up long sections of text.
+Use Thematic Containers to highlight critical information.
+By utilising docmd’s built-in structural tools, you create a hierarchy that guides the reader’s eye naturally toward the most important parts of the page.

 Implementation